100 Fun Things to Do in Chicago

 view of the stage from the back seats| ©Timothy Neesam

-Chicago boasts excellent classical and contemporary operas, thanks to the Lyric Opera of Chicago theater, which features national and international opera artists and orchestra.
-In addition, you can enjoy not only various opera events, but also musicals and other cultural activities.
+Chicago boasts excellent classical and contemporary operas, thanks to the Lyric Opera of Chicago theater, which features national and international opera and orchestra artists.
+In addition, at this venue you can enjoy not only various opera events, but also musicals and other cultural activities.

-This theater is very well designed acoustically for high-level musical performances, so no matter where you sit in the hall, you will always clearly hear the music being played on stage.
-By the way, at the Lyric Opera of Chicago there is not only live music, but also educational and innovative activities.
+This theater is very well designed acoustically for high-level musical performances, so no matter where you sit in the hall, you will always hear the music being played on stage clearly.
+By the way, the Lyric Opera of Chicago not only offers live music, but also educational and innovative activities.

-Alinea Restaurant is one of the top 3 Michelin Star dining venues in the United States.
-So, if unique food prepared by national and international chefs is your thing, this is the ideal choice.
+Alinea Restaurant is one of the best 3-Michelin-starred restaurants in the United States.
+So, if you're into unique food prepared by national and international chefs, this is the ideal choice.
 Eating here is an unforgettable experience if you like modern flavors.

-In addition, this restaurant has received several awards such as Best Restaurant in the U.S. according to Gourmet and Business Insider and "Best Restaurant in the World" by Elite Traveler.
-Undoubtedly, the dishes you will taste here are a work of culinary art.
-On their official website you can make a reservation, don't wait any longer to eat at Alinea Restaurant!
+In addition, this restaurant has received several awards, such as Best Restaurant in the US according to Gourmet and Business Insider and "Best Restaurant in the World" by Elite Traveler.
+Without a doubt, the dishes you will try here are a culinary work of art.
+You can make a reservation on their official website.
+Don't wait any longer to eat at Alinea Restaurant!

-77. Give your children a unique play experience at Pirates' Cove theme park
+77. Give your children a unique gaming experience at the Pirates' Cove theme park

 pirate ship at night| ©Jared Beaney